ccorkery97/ccorkery97.github.io/README.md

-# Conor's First Website Project
+# Conor's Dad Jokes Slider

-This is my first website.
-It is a mock of the cake website from Adobe XD.
-I use css flexbox for the layout of rows and columns of divs and images.
-The images and fonts and colors are the same from the cake.xd mock.
-This website is also responsive with media queries.
-It is responsive for mobile, tablet, and laptop.
+This project has a slider which the user can click through and see different slides of dad jokes.
+The slides are implemented with html, css, and javascript and the dad jokes are retrieved through an API.

 ## Deployment

-This website is deployed on github pages at ccorkery97.github.io
+Just open the html on the web and click the arrow buttons.

 ## Prerequisites

-1. Have a text editor installed.
-Either Sublime or VSCode
+1. Have a text editor installed to view the code.
+Either Sublime or VSCode.
-2. Have a github account to view it on github pages
-3. type in http://ccorkery97.github.io into your browser
-4. inspect the website to change it to mobile, tablet, or laptop view
+2. Open the html file in any browser.
+3. Click on the buttons to navigate through the slides.

 ## Optional

-You can fork and clone this repository to view my html and css code and if you change it feel free to send me a pull request.
+You can fork and clone this repository to view my html and javascript code and if you change it feel free to send me a pull request.

 ## Built With

 * HTML
-* CSS
+* Javascript
 * git
-* github pages
-* Sublime
 * VSCode
+* This program uses fetch to grab api data into json format to be manipulated and put on the page.

 ## Authors